clairefuzzyelephant/musical-recommender/README.md

 # TL;DR How to Run

 Note: must be using Python 3.
+System must have music21, pygame, pandas installed.

     $ python interactive.py